Helping managers to effectively manage staff going on and returning from maternity leave, for improved retention of female talent.

 We’re seeing more and more managers being super supportive and having these critical conversations.
 They’re recognising the issues and individual needs of new mums and embracing flexible working conditions, for example.
 All of this is significant progress in the context of inclusive leadership.

-If organisations are serious about aiming for the 30% female leadership target, or shifting the culture of the organization in the context of Diversity and Inclusion, it’s vital that that Managers and Leaders focus on retaining the best people.
-Yes, Maternity Leave is a challenge but with a conscious and inclusive leadership lens, managing the challenge becomes more accessible.
+If organisations are serious about aiming for the 30% female leadership target, or shifting the culture of the organization in the context of diversity and inclusion, it’s vital that managers and leaders focus on retaining the best people.
+Yes, maternity leave is a challenge but with a conscious and inclusive leadership lens, managing the challenge becomes more accessible.

 The bottom line: don’t assume anything about your expectant employee’s career ambitions.
 Be supportive.
-Have that important conversations and keep communicating!
-Learn how to be an advocate, a sponsor a mentor and an ally to ensure that your female talent don’t go under the radar.
+Have that important conversation and keep communicating!
+Learn how to be an advocate, a sponsor, a mentor and an ally to ensure that your female talent doesn’t go under the radar.

 Our sessions are incredibly effective in bridging the communication gap, bringing a wider perspective and providing practical strategies to enable the important and honest conversations.